Top.Mail.Ru

 925 + Seymchan meteorite.
 A thin acid-etched slice of pallasite meteorite found in Kolyma in 1967, set by hand into a cold-closed silver bezel.
 The Widmanstätten pattern (an iron-nickel crystal lattice grown in deep space) makes every slice unique.
 Most Seymchan pieces sit in LAB and Blade.
 Meteorite collection.

 925 + raw stones.
-Black tourmaline (schorl) in Thorn and Thorn Amulet; aquamarine, heliodor, natural quartz in Classic Amulet and RITUAL.
+Black tourmaline (schorl) in the Thorn / E-0528 amulet model; aquamarine, heliodor and natural quartz in the Classic / E-0530 model and RITUAL.
 Stones set in their natural geometry, not faceted.

 Care, maintenance, longevity